 Finding the best solution

-Combined with our FFP2-rated filters, the mask provides a level of protection comparable to the American N95 (95%) filter standard.
-These filters are a more financially viable solution (particularly for small business owners) compared to FFP2 respirator masks, which are also certified to protect both the user and the wearer — but at three to four times the price of an average IIR disposable mask!
-Our solution offers FFP2-level protection at the same daily costs as a standard disposable mask, meaning you can fulfil your duty of care at a cost-effective price.
+When combined with FFP2-rated filters, these masks can provide a level of protection comparable to the American N95 (95%) filter standard.
+These filters are also a more financially viable solution (particularly for small business owners) compared to FFP2 respirator masks, which are also certified to protect both the user and the wearer — but at three to four times the price of an average IIR disposable mask!